 Depart Mount Pleasant

 Transfer to Mount Pleasant airport in time to check in for your international flight.

 The above sample Falkland Islands holiday can be varied in any way you choose to suit your exact requirements so give us a call now on 01932 424252 to discuss any modifications.

 There are regular military flights from RAF Brize Norton which are available for British civilians but the cheapest flights to the Falklands are via Santiago, Chile.
 Alternatively there are cruises which combine South America, the Falkland Islands, South Georgia and Antarctica.

-The tours, excursions & activities mentioned in the above sample itinerary are just a selection of what is available in each location.
-The itinerary can be adjusted to fit your particular requirements for this holiday; please liaise with your Travel Consultant to confirm what other activities are available and what you would like to include in your tailor-made holiday.
+The tours, excursions & activities mentioned in the above sample Falkland Islands holiday are just a selection of what is available in each location.
+The itinerary can be adjusted to fit your particular requirements for this holiday; please liaise with your Travel Consultant to confirm what other activities are available and what you would like to include in your tailor-made Falkland Islands holiday.

-If you like the broad sweep of the above sample itinerary but have fewer days to spend on your holiday, or wish to extend it in any way, please ask your Travel Consultant for ideas on how to shorten or lengthen the holiday, or how to reorganise the itinerary.
+If you like the broad sweep of the above sample Falkland Islands holiday but have fewer days to spend, or wish to extend it in any way, please ask your Travel Consultant for ideas on how to shorten or lengthen the holiday, or how to reorganise the itinerary.

-We would be delighted to email you a no-obligation, fully-detailed itinerary & quote, containing images of the hotels we suggest for your holiday along with a link to the hotel’s website, plus details of any included tours & excursions.
+We would be delighted to email you a no-obligation, fully-detailed itinerary & quote, containing images of the hotels we suggest for your tailor-made Falkland Islands holiday along with a link to the hotel’s website, plus details of any included tours & excursions.
 The quote will clearly state what is, and what is not included in the quoted price.
-If you thereafter wish to make any changes to the initial itinerary – be it an alternative hotel, different activities, a different duration in any location etc. – that’s not a problem and we will continue to work with you to adjust the itinerary until it exactly matches what you’re looking for from this holiday in South America.
+If you thereafter wish to make any changes to the initial itinerary – be it an alternative hotel, different activities, a different duration in any location etc. – that’s not a problem and we will continue to work with you to adjust the programme until it exactly matches what you’re looking for in your tailor-made Falkland Islands holiday.